aneeshdurg/JRepl/Known bugs.md

-*On exit classes, function, Test.java left behind
+*On exit some files left behind

 *prompt is glitchy